BACKBENDING FOR BEGINNERS

 - This is not for impatient people who notoriously skip the warm-up, foundational exercises and cool-down exercises.

 - This is not for people who have not spent time developing their TVA (transverse abs) and lats as stabilizers.
 You need a strong TVA to stabilize your low back, and strong lats to protect your shoulders.
 Without this core stability, it will not be possible to safely improve your hip, spine and shoulder mobility.
 In other words, you cannot build mobility on an imbalanced body (well, you can try, but it's a recipe for pain and problems).
-Prerequisite: make sure you can hold a solid L-sit Prep for 10-15 seconds.
+Prerequisite: make sure you can hold a solid L-sit Prep for 10 seconds.
 Make sure you can push maximally into the floor and get your hips back!
 Do you feel connected to your TVA engaging and your lats stabilizing you as you push down into the floor and get your hips back? (watch the video below).
-If you need help with this, I've got you!
-Do my Core Program first in my Strength Academy!
+If you need help with your core, do my Deep Core Strengthening Program first!
 Then you can graduate to the Backbending program.

 BACKBENDING FOR BEGINNERS